Pests & Disease In Your Home

 Is Pest Borne Disease Common?

-The likelihood of disease transmission increases with both exposure to a specific microorganism, route of infection and the health and disease resistance of the individual in question.
+The likelihood of disease transmission increases with exposure to a specific microorganism, route of infection and the health and disease resistance of the individual in question.

 Who Is Most At Risk From Disease?